 Wait, have I mentioned Sunstone yet?
 (Eight things!)
 It’s a round stone that emits light.
 Where they come from isn’t explored.
 The closest we get is a brief description of “natural sunstone growths” helping to illuminate a cave.
 We also know they can be exhausted over time, but not how long it takes for them to run out.
 Touching a large enough sunstone to a darkstone unlocks its motion as well, which is a pretty handy quirk.
 Anyway, the skyships use giant sunstones to illuminate their darkstone “core” and cause it to move.
 A smaller scale version of this principle are shotspikes, self-propelled bullets shot from a gun-like weapon.
 Or, maybe they are more like rockets?
 Micro-missiles?
 Anyway, there are larger ones called “warheads” but they all work on the same principle.
 The weapon must have some sort of illuminated chamber inside to keep the darkstone flechettes unlocked so the weapon can be transported and aimed.
 An opaque sleeve fit over a darkstone splinter should be sufficient to fire it, though aiming might be difficult depending on how/if absolute cartesian axis locks work.

-What else could we do with this tech?
+What other applications does this tech have?
 Elevators?
 Yep, the book already has them.
 That’s all sensible, and felt good to hear that Shad had got there before me.
-Personal flying harnesses?
-There is one class of artifacts called “Skimmers”, but they are basically just handles with a little darkstone propulsion unit attached.
+For personal flying harnesses, there are artifacts known as “Skimmers”, but they are basically just handles with a little darkstone propulsion unit attached.
 You can supposedly “skim through the air to wherever you needed to go” but we see them used so rarely that I feel the possibilities are insufficiently explored.
 Darkstone powered “jetpacks” man!
 Come on!

 We hear precious little about the fauna of Everfall so while it isn’t mentioned in SotC, it seems animals would benefit from incorporating darkstone into their biology.
 Roosting in mid-air, running on darkstone hooves, and birds with the ability to perform darkstone powered dives from the sun leap to mind.
 There are probably more.
 How about a tortoise that can anchor itself in place so predators can’t turn it on its back?
 Or a mid-air mollusk?
 Ooh!
 Or a jellyfish with long filaments of darkstone spines, anchored lethally in position and waiting for an unwitting sky-whale to shred itself to ribbons?
 Primates tend to develop tools, right?
 What about a troupe of sky-brachiating chimpanzees?
 Should be easy with a sunstone and a darkstone in each paw.
 Terrifying.